PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/MLOps/CodeFormatting.md

 - [ ] Describe the process of code formatting/linting with Python
 - [ ] Apply code formatting/linting techniques to a Python script using commonly used tools, such as Isort, Black and Flake8
+- [ ] Become familiar with "clean-code", and understand how to refactor a script.

 :warning: When you work with Python scripts, installing an IDE is highly recommended.
 There are numerous (free) suitable IDEs available.
 For example: